 - Ensure that this account is the most appropriate one for your now-adult child’s needs (and help them choose an alternative if necessary)

-Because each state is different, and every bank has its own policies regarding the automated conversion, be sure to check with your financial institution when trying to find the best children’s high-interest savings accounts.
+Because each state is different, and every bank has its policies regarding automated conversion, be sure to check with your financial institution to find the best children’s high-interest savings accounts.

 Opening a Children’s Regular Savings Account Under Your Child’s Name

 Opening a savings or investment account in your child’s name has specific pros and cons.